Welcome to UMD

 Your UMD Computer Assignment

 Your department may provide you with either an existing (reassigned) device or a newly purchased computer, depending on availability and your role.
-Contact your Supervisor/Faculty Incharge about the same.
+Contact your supervisor or faculty in charge for details.

 If you are assigned an existing device: